dagostix/glowing-waffle/index.md

    - Panel data. ––> *go to 7)*

 3. How many zeros/0 are present in your DV?
+   - If zero is impossible:
+     - If the variance is equal to the mean ––––> **Zero-truncated Poisson**
+     - If overdistribution is present ––––> **Zero-truncated negative binomial**
    - If there are no or a small proportion of zeros present:
      - If the variance is equal to the mean ––––> **Poisson**
      - If overdistribution is present, the variance is superior to the mean ––––> **Negative binomial**